 A GDDM stub must be linked into FOCUS before GDDM graphics may be used.
 This must be performed once as part of the FOCUS installation procedure.
-See the FOCUS for IBM Mainframe CMS Installation Guide.
+See the CMS Installation Guide.

 To run color graphics on the IBM 3270-type devices, the GDDM library must be available at run time either as TXTLIBs specified in a GLOBAL statement or as a segment in memory.